Nageswari-droid/Locache/README.md

         return res;
       })
      .catch((err) => {
         throw new Error(err);
       });
 ```

 **Deleting value from datastore**

-   - key is the only parameter to delete an item from datastore
+- key is the only parameter required to delete an item from datastore

 ```
 const value = await objectName
       .delete(key)